devMunyi/Portfolio/README.md

 # Portfolio

-> This is a portfolio project meant to show case work done, skills and experiences.
+> This is a static portfolio project meant to show case work done, skills and experiences.
 > It is based on Responsive Web Design (RWD) to suit both mobile and desktop screen sizes.

 ## [Live Demo](https://devmunyi.github.io/Portfolio/)